surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 <center><h1>Database Connection</h1></center>

-fjkhsjhsdfgj   **Connection** Specifies a database connection from which a model can retrieve the data.
+ **Connection** Specifies a database connection from which a model can retrieve the data.

  **To set up database connection, Follow the below steps;**